All Episodes

 Because I'm sure for those purposes, too, probably the deal would have been made on that point.

-You know, it seems to me that one thing, my friend David Schoen pointed this out in an email to me today, that maybe the president can think about is, you know, when they when people enter into these confidential agreements, these settlement agreements, you know, here's another thing.
+You know, it seems to me that one thing, my friend David Schoen pointed this out in an email to me today, that maybe the president can think about is, you know, when people enter into these confidential agreements, these settlement agreements, you know, here's another thing.

-You know, you keep hearing about all these settlements that are made, all these quote non-disclosure agreements that are made, and then everybody wants more money later.
+You know, you keep hearing about all these settlements that are made, all these, quote, non-disclosure agreements that are made, and then everybody wants more money later.

 Shouldn't they have to give the money back at least?

-Or does that is that just totally and completely and utterly meaningless?
+Listen, these are simple questions, or is that just totally and completely and utterly meaningless?

-Now, I think the the line of defense was laid out pretty good by this attorney that Mark interviewed last night.
+Now, I think the line of defense was laid out pretty good by this attorney that Mark interviewed last night.

 And maybe it's not ideal if it means revealing, you know, whatever information, whatever information you want to reveal here.

-But the question though is whether Mr. Cohn, you know, did he do it to help the Trump organization?
+But the question, though, is whether Mr. Cohn, you know, did he do it to help the Trump organization?

 How would you even know?